Macros

 Dice Roll Options

-Dice Roll options are flags that you can set anywhere in a die roll to tell the roll system you would like to do special things with the roll result.
+Dice Roll options are flags used within a die roll to indicate special actions to be performed with the roll result.

 Rolling For Initiative

-To send a roll result directly to the Turn Tracker, first, select the Token you wish to roll for initiative and then use the below roll option in your macro:
+To send a roll result directly to the Turn Tracker, select the Token or initiative and include the following roll option in your macro:

 /roll 1d20 + 5 &{tracker}

-The tracker die roll option tells Roll20's roll system, "Show the results of this roll, but also use the result as the value in the turn tracker."
-If the token that you have selected doesn't already have a turn in the turn order, one will be added.
-If it already has at least one turn, all current turns will be updated with the new value.
+The "tracker" die roll option in Roll20 shows the roll results and uses the result as the value in the turn tracker.
+If the selected token doesn't have a turn in the turn order, a new one will be added.
+If it already has turns, they will be updated with the new value.

 In addition, you can add the result of the roll, or subtract the result of the roll, from the current turn value for the selected token by using the following flags: